hmartos/angular-cli-envvars/README.md

 ## Build

-Run `npm build` to build the project.
+To build the project, export needed environment variables and then run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
-Use the `-prod` flag for a production build.

 ## Running unit tests